nelson-k-808/nelson-k-808.github.io/content/posts/static-type-checking-and-dynamic-type-checking.md

-+++
+---
+date: 2019-02-18T14:40:43+03:00
+description: "Understanding Static Type Checking and Dynamic Type Checking "
+featured_image: "/images/1_MQ-wUFiQ_S1KtxJULeyltg.webp"
+images: ["/images/1_MQ-wUFiQ_S1KtxJULeyltg.webp"]
+tags: ["Type checking"]
+categories: "Programming"
-title = 'Static Type Checking and Dynamic Type Checking' date = 2019-02-18T14:40:43+03:00
+title: "Static Type Checking and Dynamic Type Checking"
-+++
+---

 I’m sure you have ever come across the term type checking, either static or dynamic type checking while reading a textbook about your favorite programming language or during the late afternoon programming lectures and you probably didn’t fully understand what it meant.
-{{<figure src="/images/1_MQ-wUFiQ_S1KtxJULeyltg.webp" title="Evening lecture on programming">}}

 The problem is that some articles have failed to give a clear explanation on what type checking is and the different types but after doing some research and studying of my own, I’ve decided to write a concise article to help you gain a clear understanding of what type checking means and its different types.
 Type checking verifies and enforces constraints on the type of a variable with the aim of keeping the type errors to a minimum.
 Type checking ensures that the program is type safe as type errors can occur while the program is running .